Xoliiiii/alx-system_engineering-devops/0x02-shell_redirections/README.md

 displays the first 10 lines of a file

 adding number flags to head and tail with a pipeline allows for us to find achieved number within a file

+tail -1 iacta >> iacta
+allows user to appendge the last line of the iacta file into the iacta file without overwriting it